Alerts, Warnings & Orders

-Frost or Freeze warnings pose a significant health risk, particularly to the elderly, young children, the unsheltered and those with chronic illness.
+Freeze warnings pose a significant health risk, particularly to the elderly, young children, the unsheltered and those with chronic illness.
 When exposed to cold temperatures, your body begins to lose heat faster than it can be produced.
 To keep yourself and your loved ones safe, you should know how to prepare before a cold front or winter storm hits.
+Preparing for Extreme Cold »

-Sonoma County Winter Shelters offer 53 beds in addition to year-round shelters and help to protect people from the year’s harshest weather.
-Spaces are available on a first-come, first-served basis, and may offer wraparound services as well.
+Sonoma County works closely with local homeless providers to ensure needs are being met and helps augment with additional resources as needed during freeze alerts.
+Where noted, these facilities and spaces are in addition to year-round shelters.
+The additional beds and spaces help protect people from the year’s harshest weather.
+Spaces may be available on a first-come, first-served basis, and may offer wraparound services as well.

 Social Advocates for Youth

 Operating December 1 through March 31.
 Nightly shelter for youth ages 18-24 to escape the cold temperatures.
 Winter shelter is being held in the Multi-Purpose rooms at Dream Center.
 Call the crisis line before 5 pm (1-888-729-0012) to reserve a spot OR Drop in at Coffee House Teen Shelter before 5 pm to reserve a spot located at 1243 Ripley St. Santa Rosa.
 Details are:

 - Site is only for youths age 18-24

 - After reserving a spot, youth must arrive at Coffee House Teen Shelter from 6 pm-7 pm for transportation to Dream Center

 - Call for crisis line to reserve your spot 1-888-729-0012